victorhph8/zTSkut/README.md

 Predictions should be interpreted with caution for:

-- compositions far outside the chemistry represented in the training data,
+- Compositions far outside the chemistry represented in the training data
-- unusual carrier concentrations or temperatures outside the studied range,
+- Unusual carrier concentrations or temperatures outside the studied range
-- systems affected by secondary phases, phase segregation or unusual processing routes,
+- Yystems affected by secondary phases, phase segregation or unusual processing routes
-- very high-zT systems beyond the range well represented in the training dataset.
+- Very high-zT systems beyond the range well represented in the training dataset

 The tool is intended to guide candidate selection and screening, not to replace experimental validation.